radiomanV/TL866/README.md

 #### macOS

 Follow instructions for Linux.
-You'll need libusb and libqt4 through a package installer.
+You'll need pkg-config, libusb, and libqt4 or above through a package installer.
 Macports and Homebrew have been used successfully.
 Udev doesn't exist for macOS so native IOKit is used instead.